YashAR-01/CBSE-Board-Result-Processing-Automation-Tool/README.md

 ## Known Limitations
   - The parsing logic is written for CBSE's current result text format — if CBSE changes the structure/layout of the raw data, the cleaning step will likely break and need to be updated
+  - Resets (`DROP DATABASE`) the database on every run — do not run against data you want to preserve without backing it up first

 ## Future Additions